-As mentioned earlier, an unconstrained body in space has six degrees of freedom; i.e., three translational and three rotational.
-When mates are added to assemble parts, constraints are imposed to restrict the relative motion between them.
+As mentioned earlier, an unconstrained body in space has six degrees of freedom.
+When assembly mates are added to assemble parts, constraints are imposed accordingly to restrict the relative motion between them.

 Let us go back to the engine example shown in Figure 1-12.
 A concentric mate between the propeller and the engine case restricts movement on four dof's (Ty, Tz, Ry, and Rz) so that only two movements are allowed, one translational (Tx) and one rotational (Rx).
 In order to restrict the translational movement, a coincident mate was added.
 A coincident mate between two respective faces of the propeller and the engine case restrict movement on three dof's; i.e., Tx, Ry, and Rz.
 Even though combining these two mates gives desired rotational motion between the propeller and the case, there are redundant dof's being restricted; i.e., Ry and Rz in this case.